memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 The final command, `west zephyr-export`, is a ["Zephyr extension command"](https://docs.zephyrproject.org/latest/develop/west/zephyr-cmds.html#installing-cmake-packages-west-zephyr-export) that installs the required _CMake_ packages that we'll need in the next steps when using `find_package` to locate Zephyr's sources in a `CMakeLists.txt` file.

 That's it for the environment, we can now go ahead and create applications.
 One last time I'd like to emphasize that this was just a warm-up to get started with Zephyr.
-It is not required or recommended to use such a `setup.sh` script, it's just many of the possibilities you have when bringing up your development environment.
+It is not required or recommended to use such a `setup.sh` script, it's just one of many possibilities you have when bringing up your development environment.